kwrooijen/gungnir/doc/modules/model.md

 * Only data you describe as valid will be saved to the database.
 * Perform transformations to your data when reading / writing to the database.
-* Create descriptive error messages for your end user.
+* Create descriptive error messages for your end users.

 ```clojure
 ;; Define a user model